isiahmeadows/mithril.js/design/future-utils.md

 These are all various utilities that are, unless otherwise listed, kept out of the core bundle, but they are not considered part of the proposal's MVP.

-## Advanced cell operators
+## Advanced stream operators

-This is exposed under `mithril/cell-utils`, and contains several various more advanced cell operators.
-Some of these also have runtime dependencies, so that adds to the boilerplate (and is why they aren't in `mithril/cell`).
+This is exposed under `mithril/stream-extras`, and contains several various more advanced stream operators.
+Some of these also have runtime dependencies, so that adds to the boilerplate (and is why they aren't in `mithril/stream`).

-- `newCell = CellUtils.debounce(cell, ms)` - Emit the latest value only if it's been at least `ms` milliseconds since the last value has been received from `stream`.
+- `newStream = StreamExtras.debounce(stream, ms)` - Emit the latest value only if it's been at least `ms` milliseconds since the last value has been received from `stream`.
-- `newCell = CellUtils.throttle(cell, ms)` - Emit the latest value only if it's been at least `ms` milliseconds since the last value has been sent from the returned cell.
+- `newStream = StreamExtras.throttle(stream, ms)` - Emit the latest value only if it's been at least `ms` milliseconds since the last value has been sent from the returned stream.
-- `newCell = CellUtils.cycle(ms, [...values])` - Cycle through `values`, emitting a value every `ms` milliseconds.
+- `newStream = StreamExtras.cycle(ms, [...values])` - Cycle through `values`, emitting a value every `ms` milliseconds.
-- `newCell = CellUtils.on(target, event)` - Emit events on each notification by `target`.
+- `newStream = StreamExtras.on(target, event)` - Emit events on each notification by `target`.
 For browser event emitters, this uses `addEventListener` and `removeEventListener`.
 For Node event emitters, this uses `addListener` and `removeListener`.
-- `newCell = CellUtils.toCell(value)` - Converts `value` to a cell if it's either an observable, a promise, an observable-like object (including Mithril streams with the redesign), a thenable, or just about anything else that could be considered async emitting from a single channel.
+- `newStream = StreamExtras.toStream(value)` - Converts `value` to a stream if it's either an observable, a promise, an observable-like object (including Mithril streams with the redesign), a thenable, or just about anything else that could be considered async emitting from a single channel.
 	- Note that only some things can be ended - notably promises and thenables can't.
-- `[send, result] = Cell.subject((cell) => result)` - Convert a cell factory into a reactive subject.
-	- This is useful for unnesting `send` callbacks for use in certain reactive loops.
-In particular, it's useful to do `[dispatch, values] = Cell.subject(attrs => Cell.scanMap(attrs, initialState, (state, next) => [nextState, value]))`
-	- Be careful to call `done` in your `done` callback, or at the very least, return `done`!
-	- Not sure this belongs in the MVP - it's a pretty advanced use case.

-This can eventually include others, too, and is meant to be the catch-all kitchen sink of cell operators as long as they're reasonably useful and not too niche.
+This can eventually include others, too, and is meant to be the catch-all kitchen sink of stream operators as long as they're reasonably useful and not too niche.
 It's not the main module because you generally don't need these (for example, `on` - event handlers are usually good enough, and attributes), but it's there in case you need at least some of them.

 ## List diff